-Control Objective 22 - Records Maintenance
+Control Objective 21 - Backups

-Controls provide reasonable assurance that relevant data is backed up and is available for restoration and that source document files are retained and safeguarded in accordance with ARC and Fiscal Service's Records Management Office policies and procedures.
+Controls provide reasonable assurance that relevant data is backed up, available for restoration, and in accordance with ARC policies and procedures.

 Network File Servers

 When tapes are returned from the underground off-site storage facility, they are delivered to the Warehouse and Operations Center, located in Parkersburg, WV.
 Upon arrival Fiscal Service personnel verify the accuracy of the tapes on receipt.